 Toronto’s brand strength and reputation

-Toronto’s strong reputation overall is reflected in its 12th position in the Global Cities (Outlook) Index: an improvement of 8 spots since the last version of the study.
+Toronto’s strong reputation overall is reflected in its 11th position in ATKearney’s 2019 Global Cities Report, showing a slight improvement since the last version of the study.

-Enjoyed our Toronto guide on the city’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
-Spread the word!
+Enjoyed our summary of global rankings and indices on Toronto’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
+Thanks for sharing!